Nigerian Americans: Education

-$61,937 for all overall U.S. households.
-In 2012, Nigerian Americans had a poverty rate of 12.8%, lower than the U.S. national average of 14.9% and lower than the total African American poverty rate of 27.2%.
+Economics

+56.9% of Nigerian Americans work in Management, business, science, and arts occupations compared to 43.2% for the total population.
+Nigerian Americans in 2023 had a median household income of $80,711 which was higher than the total population's.
+However, Nigerian Americans had a slightly lower per capita income ($43,030) than the total population ($43,313).
+Personal earnings for Nigerian American males was $67,475 and $61,208 for females, both of which were higher than the total population's which was $63,975 for males and $52,437 for females.
+Nigerian Americans had a slightly lower poverty rate than the total population.
+Nigerian American families also had a lower poverty rate than the total population.
+Nigerian Americans have a high labor force participation rate of 77.7%.

-Relations with other black Americans
+Relations with other African Americans

 In 2017, sociologist Onoso Imoagene argued that second generation Nigerian Americans are forming a distinct "diasporic Nigerian ethnicity" rather than assimilating into the mainstream African American culture, in contrast to what should have been predicted by segmented assimilation theory.
 Limited sociological research suggests that Nigerian Americans may have a more positive opinion of the American police compared to the broader black community.
 The Marshall Project and Prison Legal News have reported that the Texas Department of Criminal Justice heavily recruits Nigerians to serve as guards in Texas prisons, where a significant proportion of the prisoners are black.

 Demography and areas of concentrated residence

 As of 2013, the World Bank estimated that 252,172 Nigerian migrants live in the US.
 This is 23% of all Nigerian migrants, the most of any destination country.
-Nigerian migrants represent 0.5% of all migrants in the U.S., the 32nd highest of all U.S. source countries.
+Nigerian migrants represent 0.5% of all migrants in the US, the 32nd highest of all US source countries.

 US states with the largest Nigerian populations

-The 2016 American Community Survey estimates that 380,785 U.S. residents report Nigerian ancestry.
+The 2016 American Community Survey estimates that 380,785 US residents report Nigerian ancestry.

 The 2012-2016 ACS estimates that 277,027 American residents were born in Nigeria.
 It also estimates that these states have the highest Nigerian-born population: